nand2mario/nestang/README.md

 - HDMI output with a resolution of 720p and sound capabilities.
 - Cycle accurate gameplay quality has been achieved since the NES circuits have been almost entirely replicated.
 - Game loading via MicroSD cards (for Tang Nano 20K only) or Windows/Linux loader program.
-- Playstation 2 controller interface (for Tang Nano 20K only) or interfacing with controllers connected through a PC.
+- Playstation 2 controller or USB gamepads (for Tang Nano 20K only) or interfacing with controllers connected through a PC.

 ## Setup for Tang Nano 20K